O scale: Die-cast metal models compatible with O scale

 Many manufacturers produce die-cast models of trucks, cars, buses, construction equipment and other vehicles in scales compatible with or similar to O scale model trains.
 These are available in 1:43 scale, 1:48 scale and 1:50 scale.
 Manufacturers include Conrad, NZG, Corgi, TWH Collectibles.
 Ertl, and many others.
 These are popular with collectors and easy to find.

 Geographical area

-European (other than UK and former USSR)
+Continental Europe

-0 scale is one of the scales defined by the NEM as 1:45 scale.
+0 scale is one of the scales defined by the NEM as 1:43,5 and 1:45 scale.
 However, for historical reasons they use the number "zero" rather than the letter as the name for the scale.

 A situation similar to that in Britain exists in continental Europe, although the market revolves less around kits and more around expensive hand-built metal models for the deep-pocketed collector.
-Additionally, Czech Republic-based Electric Train Systems started manufacturing and selling lithographed tin 1:45 scale trains in 1991, citing O gauge's advantages over smaller sizes for non-permanent floor layouts and outdoor layouts.
+Additionally, Czech Republic–based Electric Train Systems started manufacturing and selling lithographed tin 1:45 scale trains in 1991, citing O gauge's advantages over smaller sizes for non-permanent floor layouts and outdoor layouts.
 The Spanish company Paya produces a smaller line of tinplate trains, based on designs dating back to 1906.